The Committee consisted of the following Members:

 My hon.
 Friend makes an interesting point.
 I have heard a suggestion that some adults do not vote because they are too scared—they find it intimidating because they believe that they do not know how to go to a polling station and cast a vote.
 My hon.
 Friend seems to suggest that, by incorporating education into the voting process, we would encourage people to vote throughout the rest of their lives.

 I absolutely agree.
 Letting a person cross the threshold for the first time is a good way of dispelling some of the fears and barriers, and good for creating a culture and a habit of voting for life.
 That would be a positive thing, however people choose to use that ballot.
 The point I raised in Prime Minister’s questions today was that the report on hate crime made it clear that young people in my city did not know what it was.
 I do not mean that they did not know about positive relationships—I do fear for my community on that—but technically they did not know whether the words that they heard banging around, whether from older siblings or on the television, were being used lawfully or unlawfully.
 Again, I felt that that was a failure on our part to skill people up to do that, and this issue fits into the same category.
 The best thing about this measure is that the majority of people would, at some point in that period, experience the practical application of a vote.
-They would be able to learn not just in the classroom but to actually do it, which would be really positive.
+They would be able not just to learn in the classroom but to actually do it, which would be really positive.

 I will conclude with a quote about this from someone in a far more esteemed position than mine.
 I think she is entirely right.
 She is the former chair of the all-party parliamentary group on youth affairs.
 The year was 2015, and she said: